xtshn/xtshn.github.io/about.md

 ---
 Hej!

 Here is a little bit of me.
 My name is Xiaotong Shen and I studied Media and Communication and Swedish in Sweden.
-I grew up in Beijing, studied my BA in HangZhou and MSc in Sweden.
+I grew up in Beijing, studied my BA in Hangzhou and MSc in Sweden.

 By creating this blog, I will write down my study journey in data science and scratches.